rust-lang/book/src/ch03-01-variable-bindings-and-mutability.md

 As we saw in the guessing game tutorial, we can declare new bindings with the same name as a previous binding, and the new binding *shadows* the previous binding.
-When we say the first binding is *shadowed* by the second, it means the second binding's value is what you will see when you use the variable after the second binding.
-This can be useful if you’d like to perform a few transformations on a value, but have the binding be immutable after those transformations have been completed.
-For example:
+We say that the first binding is *shadowed* by the second, which means that the second binding's value is what you will see when you use the variable.
+We can shadow a binding by using the same binding's name and repeating the use of the `let` keyword as follows:

 Filename: src/main.rs